vonschappler/Web-Bootcamp/Notes.md

 There are some atrributes which are specific to certain elements and global elements which can be used on any elements.
 For more information about those, check the [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes)

-Anchor are elements used to create hyperlinks, by making use of the `<a>` opening tag and the `</a>` closing tag, with the special `href`, which specifies where should the hyperlink should redirect the user, attribute specified as seen below:
+Anchor are elements used to create hyperlinks, by making use of the `<a>` opening tag and the `</a>` closing tag, with the special `href` attribute, which specifies where should the hyperlink should redirect the user, as seen below:

 ```html
 <a href="any-site-or-page">Text to be displayed</a>